fabrico-leyenda/solving-cryptohack-challenges-/README.md

 https://youtu.be/D8sXCtu4oys?si=T86fzDb4_iKVL4Tr this is one of his videos

-special thanks to my mentors for all the guidance and suuport
+special thanks to my mentors for all the guidance and support